 Storage Capacity

-You are not actually calculating required storage size in accordance with camera’s resolution, cameras quantity and the recording type.
-Motion, or any other event triggered recording, or a continuous?
-How much 4K-resolution video from camera will take space?
-A one more question to answer when selecting a video surveillance system.
+You are not calculating the required storage size in accordance with the camera’s resolution, cameras quantity and the recording type.
+Motion, or any other event, triggered recording, or a continuous recording?
+How much 4 K-resolution video from a camera will take up space?
+One more question to answer when selecting a video surveillance system.

 Not securing connections